jnpena/Portfolio/Python/README.md

 4. Seaborn

 ## Notebook
-The full analysis, including cleaning and exploratory data analysis, visualizations, and numerical findings can be find within this directory or on Kaggle </br>
+The full analysis, including cleaning and exploratory data analysis, visualizations, and numerical findings can be find within this directory or on Kaggle. </br>
 Kaggle link: https://www.kaggle.com/code/jasminpena/analysis-on-cdc-std-morbidity-data